Internal vs External Recruitment: A Guide for Small Businesses

 New hires can bring a refreshing change to companies | Existing employees may feel passed over and become resentful |

-May attract high-quality talent from competitors | New hire may have a larger learning curve than internal hire |
+May attract high-quality talent from competitors | New hires may have a larger learning curve than internal hires |

-Did You Know?:
+Did You Know?

 A recent Gallup study found that it took external hires a minimum of 12 months to fully integrate with their new company culture and hit “peak performance” in their role.
-This doesn’t mean you should avoid external candidates, but you should be prepared to give external hires substantial time to get comfortable in their new job.
+This doesn’t mean you should avoid external candidates, but you should be prepared to give them substantial time to get comfortable in their new job.

 Hiring Costs